 Associate Professor of Radiation Oncology - Radiation Therapy

-Dr. Knox specializes in cancer therapy, specifically radioimmunotherapy, and has been on the Advisory Committee for 11 years.
+Dr. Knox specializes in cancer therapy, with her work focusing on radioimmunotherapy, targeted therapies, novel radiosensitizers and radioprotectors, and more recently, the use of radiation therapy as a component of tumor vaccine strategies.
+She has been on the Advisory Committee for 11 years.
 She has been of great service to our program, providing a vital link to the needs on the therapy side of cancer imaging.
-Dr. Knox also has several years of experience leading clinical trials.
+Dr. Knox also has over 25 years of experience leading clinical trials, including a number of investigator initiated trials, some of which were based on translational research in her laboratory.
+In addition, she is currently the faculty director of the PRMS and Chair of the DSMC for the Stanford Cancer Institute.
 Through her experience as PI and mentor for clinical trials she will be able to advise, in particular, in areas of translational research.

 Professor of Radiology and Bioengineering

 He has been active in diagnostic imaging research for more than 35 years, having made major contributions to CT, MR, ultrasound, x-ray, and nuclear medicine imaging.
 He has almost 20 years of experience in this T32 training program, and has mentored many pre- and postdoctoral fellows, many of whom have gone on to successful careers in academia and industry.
 In addition, he leads a T32 (Training In Biomedical Imaging Instrumentation - TBI2) that focuses on pre-doctoral training.